Shortcuts

 Mougins, positioned between Cannes and Grasse, rises in a corkscrew of enchanting cobbled streets.
 The historic center is awash with quaint alleyways adorned with fountains and statues, while artists’ studios blend into a backdrop of lush gardens.

 Having become known as a center of gastronomy, Mougins is home to a myriad of magnificent restaurants, including those with Michelin stars, not forgetting their wonderful food festival each year.
 Mougins has become the favorite culinary and culture getaway for Brits and has a large English-speaking population.
-Although frequented by celebrity A-listers during the nearby Cannes Movie Festival, it retains its image as an unspoiled medieval village.
+Although frequented by celebrity A-listers during the nearby Cannes Film Festival, it retains its image as an unspoiled medieval village.

 A highly attractive aspect in the village are the trees that grow through restaurant terraces in the main square, creating their very own artistic imprint.
-At the heart is the picturesque Vieux Village, offering spectacular views over Cannes and Grasse with an international reputation for its gourmet cuisine, where great chefs such as Roger Vergé and Alain Ducasse managed restaurants.
+At the heart is the picturesque Vieux Village , offering spectacular views over Cannes and Grasse with an international reputation for its gourmet cuisine, where great chefs such as Roger Vergé and Alain Ducasse managed restaurants.

 Mougins has been frequented and inhabited by many artists and celebrities such as Catherine Deneuve, Elizabeth Taylor, Yves Saint Laurent, Christian Dior, Man Ray, Jean Cocteau, Yves Klein, César Baldaccini, Édith Piaf, Jacques Brel, Winston Churchill, and the list goes on… Mougins now showcases 30 art galleries and museums.
 It’s most famous resident, Pablo Picasso, spent the last 12 years of his life living here.